Onion Naan Recipe

 All-Purpose Flour – This Indian bread is traditionally prepared with all-purpose flour (maida).

-You can substitute all-purpose flour with whole wheat flour or use a combination of both flour to make it a little healthier.
+You can substitute all-purpose flour with whole wheat flour or use a combination of both flour.
 The taste and texture will differ a bit.

-Baking Soda and Baking Powder help in leavening the dough and make the naan soft and fluffy.
+Baking Soda and Baking Powder help leaven the dough and make onion naan soft and fluffy.

 Yogurt and Milk – The dough is kneaded using yogurt and milk.
-Yogurt also helps in leavening the dough making it rise.
+Yogurt also helps leaven the dough, making it rise.

 Others – You will also need salt, sugar, cooking oil, and salted butter.